 - 12.1 There will be one final university examination at the end of every semester. - 12.2 A student must have minimum 75% attendance (Irrespective of the type of absence) in theory and practical in each subject to be eligible for appearing the University examination. - 12.3 The Principal / Director shall send to the university a certificate of completion of required attendance and other requirements of the applicant as prescribed by the university, two weeks before the date of commencement of the written examination. - 12.4 A student shall be eligible to sit for the examination only, if she / he has secured minimum 40% in internal assessment (individually in theory and practical as applicable) of that course.
-The internal examinations will be conducted at college/department level. - 12.5 Notwithstanding any circumstances, a deficiency of attendance at lectures or practical maximum to the extent of 10% may be condoned by the principal / dean /director. - 12.6 If a student fails either in theory or in practical, he/ she have to re-appear for both. - 12.7 There shall be no provision of re-evaluation of answer sheets.
-Student may apply to the university following due procedure for recounting of theory marks in the presence of the subject experts. - 12.8 Internal assessment shall be submitted by the Head of the Department to the University through Director of MGMSOP at least two weeks before commencement of University theory examination. - 13.
-Supplementary examination: The supplementary examination will be held in the next semester.
-Eligibility to appear for supplementary examination will be as per rule number 11.1, 11.2 and 11.3.
+The internal examinations will be conducted at college/ department level (Applicable for batch admitted in 2019-2020 and 2020-2021).